OMAS-IIIF/oldaplib/docs/knowledge_base.md

 An RDF ontology is a formal description of a given knowledge domain, using RDF.
 It defines the meaning and the relations (**semantics**) of and between objects.
 In order to do so, specific subjects and predicates have been defined which baer a pre-defined meaning.
 Most ontologies rely on RDF-Schema and (partially) OWL.
-The prefixes/namespaces NOTE: OMAS USES? used are:
+The prefixes/namespaces used by RDF-Schema and OWL are:

 ```trig
 @PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .